Mikkomario/Utopia-Scala/BunnyMunch/README.md

 # Utopia BunnyMunch

+## Parent Modules
+- Utopia Flow

 ## Main Features
 Efficient json parsing with support for typeless values
-- JsonBunny object offers a very simple interface for converting json into values, which can then be read in various other types.
+- **JsonBunny** object offers a very simple interface for converting json into values, which can then be read in various other types.

 ## Implementation Hints